rfshelley/Documentation/device-type-developers-guide/z-wave-example.rst

 Z-Wave Example
 ==============

-Below is a device handler code sample with examples of many common commands and parsed events.
+Below is a Device Handler code sample with examples of many common commands and parsed events.

 You can also view this example in GitHub `here <https://github.com/SmartThingsCommunity/Code/blob/master/device-types/z-wave-example.groovy>`__.